 Grosche Madrid French Press

 According to Grosche, the Madrid is a premium craft coffee and tea brewing specialty brand (and we couldn’t agree more).
-This premium quality French press has a modern sophisticated design that makes it the perfect kitchen centerpiece for your kitchen space and a strong and sturdy build that makes it the perfect French press for coffee and tea brewing day in day out.
-It is also multipurpose which means you can French press with ground coffee and loose leaf or blooming tea.
-It is the best French press to buy if you’re looking for the best of functionality and remarkable design.
+This premium quality press has a modern sophisticated design that makes it the perfect kitchen centerpiece for your kitchen space and a strong and sturdy build that makes it the perfect press for coffee and tea brewing day in day out.
+It is also multipurpose which means you can press with ground coffee and loose leaf or blooming tea.
+It is the best press to buy if you’re looking for the best of functionality and remarkable design.

 Highlights of the Grosche French Press